JabirTech/artwork/CONTRIBUTING.md

     * If it's a theme, put the __theme folder__ in `themes`
     * If it's an icon theme, put the __icon theme folder__ in `icons`
 * Make a pull request

+## The Approval

+_Jabir Technologies_ will review your pull requests.
+Every accepted logo, wallpaper, icon set or theme, will be merged with the `main` branch and it'll be used in further products.